 This Regulation is subject to the provisions of the European Communities (Late Payment in Commercial Transactions) Regulations 2012 (S.I.
-No. 580 of 2012) which should be carefully examined by all parties.
-In this context, any agreed payment to a retailer or wholesaler by a supplier will also be subject to the provisions of S.I.
-No. 580 of 2012.
+No. 580 of 2012).

 Regulation 11: Promotions.

 This Regulation prohibits a retailer or wholesaler from compelling (either directly or indirectly) a supplier to make any payment in respect of the promotion of the supplier's grocery goods in the retailer's or wholesaler's premises.
 This prohibition does not apply where the agreed contract between the two parties makes express provision for such payments.
 The Regulations further provide that prior to a promotion the retailer or wholesaler must give written notice (provided for in the contract) to the supplier specifying certain features of the promotions as follows: